j1nse/Tron_monitor/README.md

 ### target

 - [x] TRON large transfer monitoring
-- [ ] Top DApp DAU/balance/etc. Data collection(complete half)
+- [x] Top DApp balance/etc. Data collection(complete half)
+- [ ]  DAU

 -----

 ### time

-ends on 12.10(but I have to prepare for the examination...)
+ends on 12.10(but I have to prepare for the final  examination...)

 ----